-Catrin unrolled the ancient map of the kingdom, stretching it on the wooden worktable the girls used for making their medicines, and held down the corners with four flat stones.
+Catrin unrolled the ancient map of the kingdom, stretching it on the wooden folding worktable that served a variety of uses.
+She held down the map corners with four flat stones.

-Rebecca took the necklace over her head and held the stone in one hand.
+Rebecca pulled the necklace over her head and held the stone in one hand.
 She cut a small prick in her finger and rubbed it over the stone.
-Holding the stone over the map, she rubbed the blood on the surface.
+Holding the stone over the map, she rubbed the blood on its surface.

-“Bone of my bone, blood of my blood, seek now that which is lost.”
+“Bone of my bone, blood of my blood, flesh of my flesh, seek now she who is lost.”

 Catrin picked up the knife and did the same.
-Handing the knife to Owen, she too rubbed the stone with a bloody fingertip, and repeated the chant.
+Handing the knife to Owen, she too rubbed the stone and map with a bloody fingertip, and repeated the chant.

-After a second’s hesitation, he repeated the actions and the chant.
+After a second’s hesitation, he repeated the actions and joined in the chant.

 All three felt the soft caress as Anghard left them for the final time.